19hours/sg-statutes/Acts/Consumer Protection (Fair Trading) Act.md

 (i) chattels that are attached or intended to be attached to real property on or after delivery; and

-(ii) credit, including credit extended solely on the security of land;
+(ii) financial products and credit, including credit extended solely on the security of land;

 (b) any residential property; or

 (c) a voucher;

-“hire-purchase agreement” has the same meaning as in the Hire-Purchase Act (Cap.125);
+“hire-purchase agreement” has the same meaning as in the Hire- Purchase Act (Cap.
+125);

 “material fact” means any information that a supplier knows or ought reasonably to know would affect the decision of a consumer to enter into a consumer transaction;

+“motor vehicle” has the same meaning as in section 2 of the Road Traffic Act (Cap.
+276);

+“motor vehicle dealer” means a supplier of motor vehicles;

+“motor vehicle sale contract” means a contract between a consumer and a motor vehicle dealer for the sale of a motor vehicle to the consumer;

 “Panel” means the Injunction Proposals Review Panel appointed under section 10;